vineyard-bloom/vineyard-docs/doc/documentation.md

 # Vineyard Docs

-Vineyard Docs generates Markdown documentation from TypeScript using TypeDoc and Handlebars templates.
-Tools for generating diagrams using Graphviz also included.
+Vineyard Docs generates Markdown documentation from TypeScript using TypeDoc and Handlebars templates and generates diagrams using Graphviz.

 ## Installation

-1. From the command line, navigate to the root of your Typescript project.
+1. From the command line, navigate to the root of your TypeScript project.

 1. Run `npm install --save-dev vineyard-bloom/vineyard-docs#1.0.0-beta`